Fparaiz0/clone-tabnews/README.md

 <p align="center">
   <a href="/README-PT.md" target="_blank">🇧🇷 Português</a>
   &nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
-  <a href="https://github.com/Fparaiz0/clone-tabnews/issues" target="_blank">🐛 Report Bug</a>
+  <a href="https://github.com/Fparaiz0/felipeparaizo.com.br/issues" target="_blank">🐛 Report Bug</a>
   &nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="https://github.com/Fparaiz0" target="_blank">💼 GitHub Profile</a>
 </p>

-**Clone-TabNews** is a platform that replicates the TabNews experience, enabling developers to create and share content, ideas, and discussions in a simple, modern, and fully customizable way.
+**felipeparaizo.com.br** is a platform that replicates the TabNews experience, enabling developers to create and share content, ideas, and discussions in a simple, modern, and fully customizable way.

 ## 🛠️ Technologies Used